Free range eggs command a premium-price and rightly so; or you can keep your own hens. It's all about what they eat.

 We had to learn about testing eggs for freshness; only one had gone bad.

-Grand'mere Jenny's favourite saying: "One should see what one gives one's family to eat, see it growing."
+Grand'mere Jenny's favourite saying: "One should see what one gives one's family to eat, watch it growing."

 - For Love of a Rose

 Would you give your family an egg from this poor stressed hen, if you'd seen her?

 Compare the poor bird above with her hens below some months later after they have been released into their free range garden.
 Animals in poor condition cannot possibly produce eggs of the same nutritional value as healthy birds.

 Commercial producers look to corn for carbohydrate and alfalfa for protein; in principle there's nothing wrong with that, but real best chicken feed also has access to varied greens and creepy crawlies.

-Research published in J Nutr Biochem 2010 found that lactating females on a diet enriched in omega-3 fish oil not only themselves, but also their offspring in later life had less breast cancer.
+Research published in J Nutr Biochem 2010 found that lactating females on food enriched in omega-3 fish oil not only themselves, but also their offspring in later life had less malignant breast tumours.

-And in juxtaposition, on a diet high in omega-6 fatty acids such as corn and sunflower oil both they and their offspring had a higher incidence of breast cancer.
-Olive oil is neutral, neither high in ω-3 nor -6.
+And in juxtaposition, on food high in omega-6 fatty acids such as corn and sunflower oil both they and their offspring had a higher incidence of breast tumopuirs.

 Best chicken feed gives the birds access to fresh greens rich in omega-3; purslane is a weed, some would call a herb, that proliferates in our garden.

 According to Wiki it has more omega-3 than any other leafy plant; 350mg in half a cup of fresh leaves.
 The hens cleaned it up and we'll collect it now instead of weeding it out.
 I see it's also used widely both raw and cooked throughout the world.

 Next spring we will try it in our eggs Florentine breakfast; most of our omega-3 comes from freshly ground flax seed and fish like salmon and herring.

 Then free range eggs are one of the best choline food sources; it's one of the lesser known B vitamins that is profoundly important in preventing inflammation in the body, and birth defects such as spina bifida and cleft lip.